NUMde/compass-numapp/README.md

 For general documentation on aspects that are component unspecific (e.g. encryption and forking), refer to the [docs](./docs).

-Videos of our recorded enabling sessions can be accessed on [YouTube](https://www.youtube.com/channel/UC_JVfREe2bDR87dPjV7Y8og)
+Videos of our recorded enabling sessions can be accessed on [YouTube](https://www.youtube.com/channel/UC_JVfREe2bDR87dPjV7Y8og).
+A collection of further links to relevant information sources is available [here](https://drive.google.com/file/d/17TCqD8hVgp68FOXxgf0y6n2ms1Q3IBX3/view).

 <p align="center">
     <img src="assets/componentOverview.png" alt="Component Overview" width="600">